cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 This helps us visualize exactly which portions of the chip are being utilized - the highlighted portions are being used for our design.
 Our design isn't too large, so very few resources are being used.
-Quartus also has different granulatiry for utilization; each of the rectangles is a "LAB".
+Quartus also has different granularities for how much logic is being used - each of these rectangles is a _"LAB"_ (Logic Array Block)

-We can also see what each of these blocks are doing.
-The upper block was a ground signal that Quartus created, but the other block was the reconfigurable truth table that Quartus used to implement our design.
+We can also see what each of these LABs are doing.
+The upper LAB was a ground signal that Quartus created, but the other LAB was the reconfigurable truth table that Quartus used to implement our design.
+Zoom on on this block (hold `Ctrl` and use the mouse wheel), and click on the highlighted portion within it.
+The smaller highlighted portion is an _"ALM"_ (Adaptive Logic Module) - each LAB contains multiple ALMs.
+Each ALM contains multiple reconfigurable truth tables - you can start to get a sense of how much logic our FPGA can represent!

-Zoom on on this block (hold `Ctrl` and use the mouse wheel), and click on the highlighted portion.
-On the side, you should be able to see what the block is used for (indicated in the name), as well as the Boolean logic equation that it implements.
+On the side, you should be able to see what the ALM is used for (indicated in the name), as well as the Boolean logic equation that it implements.
+In this case, our ALM is determining what the `out` port of our `my_detector` module should be.

 ![](img/lab1-primer-planner-lut.png)